History

 ABORIGINAL HISTORY

-They were encountered by European explorers, squatters and overlanders who passed through this area or settled there.
-Sometimes they visited the settlement of Adelaide in a large group to conduct ceremonial business and social gatherings, and no doubt to observe the strange appearance, habits and artifacts of the European interlopers.
-This contact was mostly peaceful, although the European police troopers did harass them on occasion.
-Not until the mid 1840’s, when flocks of sheep were crowding the watering places and grazing lands of the “Hills tribe” and the animals which they hunted for food, did open conflicts arise.
-Even then, the source of confrontation was the right of local Aborigines to take for their own use some of the animals and material goods which the Europeans had placed on their traditional lands.
-There was apparently little physical violence, and in some cases food and other items were given by farmers in exchange for assistance with harvesting crops (eg wheat and potatoes), at a time when farm labour was in desperately short supply.
+Peramangk first encountered European explorers, squatters and overlanders who passed through their country or settled there.
+From the mid-1840s, flocks of sheep began crowding their water sources, grazing their lands, and displacing the animals they hunted for food.
+Some resistance and open conflicts arose.
+There was little recorded physical violence, and in some cases food and other items were given by farmers in exchange for assistance with harvesting crops (eg wheat and potatoes), at a time when farm labour was in desperately short supply.

 From Torrens Valley Historical Journal Number 32